 Encourage students to write rich descriptions of their observations and make detailed drawings.
-Figure 1 shows a glimpse/example of what teachers can expect from students.
+Figure T3 shows a glimpse/example of what teachers can expect from students.
 In general, observations are expected to include the parameters and aspects mentioned in Student Handout #3.

 Important Tip: Students are likely to find it difficult to go about the observation task as they may not know what to observe specifically.
-If at the end of one week, students are unable to pen down observations, then ask them to refer to the "Observation guidelines" [Student Handout #3].
-If they don't know what to observe, they can start by answering the questions listed in the observation guidelines sheet.
+If at the end of one week, students are unable to pen down observations, then ask them to refer to the "Observation Guidelines" [Student Handout #3].
+If they don't know what to observe, they can start by answering the questions listed in the Observation Guidelines sheet.

 II.
-Follow-up session, to be conducted after four weeks (80 to 120 minutes) Discuss instructions for Task 2, as listed in Student Handout #2.
+Follow-up: Discussion in groups (to be conducted after 4 weeks, 80-120 minutes)

+Discuss instructions for task 2, as listed in Student Handout #2.

-Once the instructions for Task 2 are discussed, the teacher groups all the "same species" together.
+Once the instructions for task 2 are discussed, the teacher groups all the "same species" together.
 For example, all the students/groups who observed "House Crow" will now sit together and discuss their observations.
 They will try to identify similarities and dissimilarities in their observations.
-Teacher can encourage them to notice if any patterns emerge or if any generalizations can be made.
+Teacher can encourage them to notice if any patterns emerge or if any generalisations can be made.

 For example: What is the diet of the bird?
 Or what was the bird feeding on?
-(See Figure 3).
+(See figure T4).

-Some questions that the teacher can use to guide the group work are given in "Guiding questions for Task 2 [Student Handout #2].
+Some questions that the teacher can use to guide the group work are given in "Guiding questions for Task 2" [Student Handout #2].
 Students will continue to make observations in the following week as well.
 They can try to seek answers to questions that were discussed in this session.